 For the N32-f interface the HTTP/2 connection management requirements specified in clause 5.2.6 of 3GPP TS 29.500 [4] shall be applicable.
 The URI scheme used for the N32-f JOSE protected message forwarding API shall be "http".
 If confidentiality protection of all IEs for the N32-f JOSE protected message forwarding procedure is required, then:

-- For case A, the security between the SEPPs shall be ensured by means of IPSec or TLS VPN;
+- For case A, the security between the SEPPs shall be ensured by means of an IPSec or TLS connection;